Our old running track has had various issues for a while, and we have now replaced this with a new one.

 The “break-out” box has connections for DC and DCC (MERG) controllers.
 Each track has a switch to select DC or DCC, and a bicolour LED to indicate track power.
 This indicates red or green for DC operation, and orange for DCC.

-With 4 more “straight” boards, the track can be extended for a circuit length from 16-18m suitable for use in the hall, not much shorter than the 20-23m circuit length of the existing running track.
+With 4 more “straight” boards, the track can be extended for a circuit length from 16-18m suitable for use in the hall.

-It could also (just) be erected in the layout room for testing purposes, though this can’t be recommended as it blocks the fire exit:
+It could also be erected in the layout room, though this can’t be officially recommended as it blocks the fire exit:

 Detailed Track Layout

 This picture shows the location of each track together with a representative train size:

 Depending on the gauge of the seventh track, it may or may not be possible to run trains on this track together with trains on the N or inner OO/HO track.

 3D models of the running track are available here:

 These will display in the latest release of Adobe Acrobat Reader – note that with many other PDF viewers, they will just display as a blank page.